fin-cli/handbook/commands/cli/alias/add.md

-# wp cli alias add
+# fin cli alias add

 Creates an alias.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 ### OPTIONS